temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ### Introduction

 Creating reliable applications is a difficult task.
-[Temporal](https://temporal.io) lets you create fault-tolerant resilient applications using programming languages you already know, so you can build complex applications that execute reliably and recover from failures.
+[Temporal](https://temporal.io) lets you create fault-tolerant, resilient applications using programming languages you already know, so you can build complex applications that execute reliably and recover from failures.

 In this tutorial, you will build your first Temporal Application from scratch using the [Temporal TypeScript SDK](https://github.com/temporalio/sdk-typescript).
 The app will consist of four pieces:

 1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application.
 2. An [Activity](https://docs.temporal.io/activities): Activities are functions called by Workflows, and they contain any logic that might fail or behave differently at different times.
 The Workflow you'll create executes a single Activity that takes a string as input and returns a formatted version of this string to the Workflow.
-3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
+3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and executes‰ the code piece by piece.
 4. An initiator: To start a Workflow, you need to create a Client instance and call the `.start()` method.
 You'll write a separate script to do this.

 When you're done, you'll have a basic application and a clear understanding of how to build out the components you'll need in future Temporal applications.